fcat97/QuranApi/README.md

 >

-More features are comming InshaAllah...

 Feel free to fork and update.
-Just give me a PullRequest...
+Just give me a PR...